hpc-carpentry/hpc-carpentry.github.io/pages/community-lessons.md

 <hr>

-## HPC Carpentry Listings
+## HPC Listings

-The HPC Carpentry Listings are a place for people to share HPC-oriented, short-format, lessons that use the teaching approach and lesson design from The Carpentries.
+The HPC Listings are a place for people to share HPC-relevant, short-format, lessons that use the teaching approach and lesson design from The Carpentries.